 Data Entry

 All participant data must be entered into the Grantee Performance Management System (GPMS) and provided to the grant manager.
 Once a participant is entered into the GPMS, they cannot be removed.
-Participant information must not be entered into the GPMS database until participation has been established.
-Participation is established when a candidate completes the full WorkInTexas.com registration.
-Any services provided before establishment of participation cannot be charged to the grant.
-Services to individuals who withdraw from the program before establishing participation must be coded as regular employment services.
-Records can be kept on paper forms until participation is established.
+Participant information must not be entered into the GPMS database until the participant has completed the intake paperwork.
+Any services provided before the participant is active in GPMS cannot be charged to the grant.
+Services to individuals who withdraw from the program before GPMS activation must be coded as universal employment services.
+Records may be kept on paper forms until GPMS is activated.
+In Stage 3, participation is established when a candidate completes the full WorkInTexas.com registration.

 Monitoring